Prostatitis

 Chronic prostatitis/chronic pelvic pain syndrome

 Treatment is difficult and often unrewarding.
-In addition to considering any and all of the above treatments, anxiolytics (eg, selective serotonin reuptake inhibitors [SSRIs], benzodiazepines), sacral nerve stimulation, biofeedback, prostatic massage, and minimally invasive prostatic procedures (such as microwave thermotherapy) have been attempted with varying results.
+Algorithms for treatment have been developed (1) similar to those used for interstitial cystitis/bladder pain syndrome (2).
+In addition to considering any and all of the above treatments, anxiolytics (eg, SSRIs, benzodiazepines), sacral nerve stimulation, biofeedback, prostatic massage, acupuncture, pelvic floor physical therapy, and minimally invasive prostatic procedures (such as microwave thermotherapy) have been attempted with varying results.
+Many patients can achieve relief, but identifying an effective treatment must be individualized and can take time and trial and error before finding a suitable solution.

 Asymptomatic inflammatory prostatitis